yibo-huang/tigon/README.md

 ![](emulation.png)

 ## Important Notes
-* If you use one of our pre-configured machines, please skip [Testbed Setup](#Testbed-Setup)
-* Since Motor (one of our baselines) requires special hardware (4 machines connected via RDMA), we provide pre-measured raw numbers in ``results/motor``.
+* Since Motor[^5] (one of our baselines) requires special hardware (4 machines connected via RDMA), we provide pre-measured raw numbers in ``results/motor``.
 If you would like to run Motor, please refer to https://github.com/minghust/motor
-* Please run all the commands in the project root directory
+* Please run all the commands under the project root directory

-## Testbed Setup (Skip if using pre-configured machines)
+## Testbed Setup

 ### Hardware Requirements